top of page

 Piano Pronto logo.png

-You have to start with a good overall basic sketch so now I start all my works as solo piano pieces.
+So now I start all my works as solo piano pieces.

 I never did like “third stream” music or any kind of integrating jazz elements into classical, but now that is exactly what I have been doing: taking jazz or pop material and using it as a basis to transform into concert music, having found that those materials are vital and current and very malleable.
 Plus people can relate to them!
 Odd Beethoven is my most recent piece utilizing this way of working.